Tips for personal security:

 - Keep your purse or wallet secure

-Always keep your purse or wallet in a secure place close to your body, such as in a money-belt or an inaccessible pocket.
+Always keep your purse or wallet in a secure place close to your body, such as in an inaccessible pocket.

 - Alcohol consumption can be a risk